 The most robust solutions, typically desktop software products, which allow a user to directly edit the text of a PDF file are fairly expensive.
 For example, Nitro Pro starts at $159.99 for a single user (yikes).
 Meanwhile, the desktop edition of Adobe Acrobat Pro starts at $449 for a single user (double yikes).

 Newer online vendors, such as PDF Pro, have much more reasonable pricing terms.
-PDF Pro, for example, offers the first edited PDF file at no cost, while our subscriptions start at $7.99/month.
+PDF Pro, for example, originally offered the first edited PDF file at no cost, while our subscriptions started at $7.99/month.
 However this comes with a significant caveat: PDF Pro’s solution is most appropriate for lighter editing needs that cover basic touch-ups and small changes.
 Today, the solution is probably inappropriate for a user that needs to make substantial changes to a PDF file.

 Needless to say, we are working hard to add new features that will improve our product in the future.
-The new version of PDF Pro allows a user to download three PDF files completely free.
+The newer version of PDF Pro allows a user to download three PDF files from our PDF converter/editor completely free.
 Furthermore, we are working to add new features including a PDF to Word document converter that should greatly assist anyone looking to make substantial edits to their PDF file.

 What’s in store for the future?

 While the PDF file has shortcomings, these issues are hard to resolve as they conflict with the purpose of using a PDF file: to deliver content in a means that maintains its original formatting and cannot be changed without leaving a footprint.